AstroMen/SharedBikeAnalysisSystem/README.md

 ## Environment Setup

-The project's main script is `main.py`, and Jupyter Notebook visualization is provided via `test.ipynb`.
+The project's main script is `main.py`, and Jupyter Notebook visualization is provided via `analysis.ipynb`.

 **Note:** Spark only supports Java 8 (not JDK 11).